Score Cyber Monday savings on TechCrunch Sessions 2020 passes – TechCrunch

 Have we got a Cyber Monday deal for you.
-TC Sessions: Robotics+AI (March 3) and TC Sessions: Mobility (May 14) are coming back to California in 2020 with early bird tickets starting at $275 and $250 respectively.
-But if you buy your pass today, you’ll save an extra 15 percent on each event.
+TC Sessions: Robotics+AI (March 3) and TC Sessions: Mobility (May 14) are coming back to California in 2020, with early-bird tickets starting at $275 and $250 respectively.
+But if you buy your pass today, you’ll save an extra 15% on each event.
 How sweet is that?

 Don’t delay, startuppers.
-Buy your pass to TC Sessions: Robotics & AI and/or TC Sessions: Mobility before this one-day deal expires promptly tonight at 11:59 pm PT.
+Buy your pass to TC Sessions: Robotics+AI and/or TC Sessions: Mobility before this one-day deal expires promptly tonight at 11:59 pm PT.

-Oh, and did we mention that all Startup exhibitor tables are also 15% off?
-Tables are good for early-stage startups and comes with 4 tickets and demo area at the conference.
-Book table for Mobility here or one for Robotics here.
+Oh, and did we mention that all startup exhibitor tables are also 15% off?
+Tables are good for early-stage startups and come with four (4) tickets and demo area at the conference.
+Book your table for Mobility here or one for Robotics here.

-It doesn’t take artificial intelligence to recognize great opportunity, and you’ll find plenty of it at our day-long exploration of the latest issues, trends, tech and products in robotics+AI and Mobility.
+It doesn’t take artificial intelligence to recognize great opportunity, and you’ll find plenty of it at our day-long exploration of the latest issues, trends, tech and products in robotics+AI and mobility.
 At each of last year’s events, 1,000+ of each category’s top minds and makers gathered for live interviews, demos and workshops featuring world-renown technologists, founders and investors — not to mention world-class networking.

 Past Robotics+AI Speakers: